GoogleCloudPlatform/cloud-code-samples/golang/go-hello-world/.readmes/vscode/README.md

  Cloud Code uses [minikube](https://minikube.sigs.k8s.io/docs/) to create a free local cluster.

-1. Navigate to the **Clusters** explorer in the Cloud Code - Kubernetes View using the left side Activity bar.
+1. Navigate to the **Clusters** explorer in the Cloud Code - Kubernetes sidebar using the left side Activity bar.

 2. Click '+' in the title bar of the Clusters explorer to create a new cluster.
 If prompted, follow the instructions to log in to Google Cloud Platform.